-A student may transfer an unlimited number of college credits to Purdue but must earn at least 32 Purdue credit hours to earn a degree from the University.
-Below is information to help college and high school students understand how credit transfers to Purdue.
+You may transfer an unlimited number of college credits to Purdue but must earn at least 32 Purdue credits to earn a degree from the University.
+Below is information about how credit transfers to Purdue.

-Following a student's admission, Purdue's Credit Evaluation Department will evaluate official college transcripts for possible transfer credit.
+When you are admitted to Purdue as a degree-seeking student, Purdue's Credit Evaluation Department will evaluate your official college transcripts for possible transfer credit.
+The evaluation will be available in your application portal.
 To be transferable, coursework must meet the following criteria:

-There is no limit on the number of credits that can transfer to Purdue.
-However, to receive a Purdue degree, students must complete at least 32 Purdue credit hours of upper-division courses as part of the requirements for the plan of study.
+To receive a Purdue degree, you must complete at least 32 Purdue credit hours of upper-division courses as part of the requirements for your plan of study.
 Only credit transfers; grades do not.